Prison uniform: Pink

 In the 21st century, hot pink uniforms were introduced in some facilities.
-This color of clothing makes inmates very visible, and wearing hot pink clothes is meant to be disincentivizing, especially for male inmates who don't like the color.
+This color of clothing makes inmates very visible, and wearing hot pink clothes is meant to be disincentivizing, especially for male inmates.
+In 2012, a federal court ruled that pink jail uniforms, which had been in use since the mid-1990s in Maricopa County, Arizona, were "meant to symbolize the loss of prisoners' masculinity."